radiantlogic-v8/documentation-new/documentation/architect-guide/radiantone-federated-identity-engine.md

 Figure 2: RadiantOne Federated Identity Hub/Service

-The RadiantOne Federated Identity Engine aggregates, integrates, and translates data from across the identity infrastructure, into a single access point for applications.
+RadiantOne Federated Identity aggregates, integrates, and translates data from across the identity infrastructure, into a single access point for applications.
 Through virtualization and join, RadiantOne seamlessly builds global profiles by extracting the schemas from each local data source and builds the new view (in a flat or hierarchical form) where identities and attributes are remapped and virtualized.
-The custom views can be created by the use of the Identity Service Wizards that are described in [Getting Started with RadiantOne](getting-started-with-radiantone.md).
+The custom views can be created by the use of the tools that are described in [Getting Started with RadiantOne](getting-started-with-radiantone.md).

 With a virtualized central access point, authentication and authorization decisions are made simple.
 Credentials checking can be handled by the RadiantOne directly against a local store or persistent cache, or delegated to the underlying data sources.
 Fine-grained authorization is achieved by quick access to all user attributes in the data silos.
 This allows RadiantOne to feed your applications the required user attributes from a variety of identity stores via a standards-based protocol, so they can perform richer, attribute-based authorization based on a more complete identity picture.
 Also, for applications that leverage groups-based authorization, RadiantOne offers flexible group definitions by aggregating, mapping and migrating existing groups into the RadiantOne platform, or allowing you to dynamically create new groups based on a select set of criteria.